Innovotech Directors’ Code of Business Conduct and Ethics

 New directors will be given an orientation program which includes an information package, initial and subsequent meetings with management and the Chairman of the Board, tours of the Corporation’s facilities and material on the Corporation’s science and potential products.

 Any Director wishing to attend a continuing education course identifies to the Chairman the desire to attend such a course.
 The Chairman then approves or disapproves the request.

 Ethical Business Conduct

 The Board has adopted a written Code of Business Conduct and Ethics for the directors, officers and employees of the Corporation.
-It is posted on the Corporation’s website.

 The Board is responsible for setting the standards of business conduct contained in the Code of Business Conduct and Ethics and for updating the standards as it deems appropriate to reflect changes in the legal and regulatory framework applicable to the Corporation, the business practices in the Corporation’s industry, the Corporation’s own business practices, and the prevailing ethical standards of the communities in which the Corporation operates.
 While the Chief Executive Officer of the Corporation oversees the procedures designed to implement the Code of Business Conduct and Ethics to ensure that they are operating effectively, it is the individual responsibility of each director, officer and employee to comply with the Code of Business Conduct and Ethics.
 Those who violate the Code of Business Conduct and Ethics will be subject to disciplinary action.

 If a conflict arises at a Board meeting, the affected Director declares the conflict and refrains from discussion or voting on the matter in question.
 Conflict of interest guidelines are observed concerning transactions and agreements in respect of which a director or executive officer has a material interest.

 A “whistleblower” policy has been adopted by the Board.